 - Develop a rationale for why certain dimensions or topics may be out of the scope of other noise indicators; and

 - Highlight priority areas for development to minimise noise annoyance.

-It is important to note that all changes, even interventions for improving quality of life, have winners and losers.
-Assuming the airport is already within its legal limits, the audit framework developed by ANIMA can be used to review existing measures in a single coherent overview.
-Then comes the shared responsibility of the airport policymakers and the community to set priorities among the dimensions and to select the indicators for tracking performance, and also set goals to strive for.
+It is important to note that all changes, even interventions for improving quality of life, may have both winners and losers.
+Assuming the airport is already within its legal limits, the audit framework developed by ANIMA can be used to review existing measures in a single coherent overview that can empower airport policymakers and their communities to set priorities, targets and performance indicators.

 The participation of local and regional authorities and communities is desirable for three main reasons:

 - Local community input makes it easier to set priorities;